 Preparing the Dough in the Bread Machine

-Unfortunately, this recipe requires a bread machine because that is the only way I have ever made them.
+My preferred way to prepare the cinnamon roll dough is in a bread machine.
 My husband purchased me the Zojirushi Home Bakery Supreme Bread Machine from King Arthur Baking for Christmas one year, and we have been inseparable ever since.
 My husband and I, that is.
 Seriously, my husband will do whatever it takes to get me the best kitchen tools because he likes what comes out on the other end.
 I use this bread machine for cinnamon rolls, homemade pizza dough, or any time I want to make dough.
 Truthfully, I rarely make bread in it because I love to bake bread, like my No Knead Lemon, Garlic, & Rosemary Bread in my Dutch oven.

 Rolling Out and Filling the Cinnamon Rolls